-The Skylanders Café (/campus-life/skylanders-cafe/menu/) is located in The Student Center, on the first floor.
-Vending machines are also located in many of our buildings throughout the campus.
+The Skylanders Café (/campus-life/skylanders-cafe/) is located in The Student Center, on the first floor.
+The Café offers a variety of food for students to purchase include daily specials.

 SNAP Benefits

 Students who are actively placed in a Federal Work-Study position, or students who are enrolled in Perkins-approved programs may qualify for expanded SNAP benefits.
 If you feel you meet criteria for either FWS placement, or Perkins-eligible program of study, please contact the Director of Financial Aid at 973-300-2226.